All Reviews

 Timeero route replay provides breadcrumbs with detailed timestamps and vehicle speed data.

 In addition, the route replay breadcrumbs provide detailed timestamps.
-For example, if a customer claims a parcel was delivered late, but a driver claims otherwise, you only need to click the breadcrumbs closest to the customer's location.
-This will give you a timestamp when your driver was at the customer’s location, helping you solve the dispute.
+If a customer claims a parcel was delivered late, but a driver claims otherwise, you only need to click the breadcrumbs closest to the delivery location.
+This will give you a timestamp of when your driver was at the customer’s residence, helping you solve the dispute.

-Moreover, you can monitor driver behavior while on the road.
-For example, if you require drivers to maintain certain speeds to save fuel costs, the breadcrumbs will give you a hint of drivers violating the fuel-saving policy.
+Breadcrumbs also allow you to monitor the driving behavior of your employees while they are on the road.
+For example, if you require drivers to maintain certain speeds to save on fuel costs, the breadcrumbs will give you a hint of drivers violating the fuel-saving policy.

-If your drivers tend to deliver packages to the same place, Timeero suggested mileage can help you save fuel and improve delivery times.
-The feature analyzes a driver’s route and checks whether there’s a shorter alternative route.
+If your drivers tend to deliver packages to the same place, Timeero's suggested mileage can help you save fuel and improve delivery times.
+This feature analyzes a driver’s route and checks whether there’s a shorter alternative route.

-In addition to these features, Timeero comes with a solid offline mode.
-So even if your team travels through areas without internet coverage or runs out of mobile data mid-trip, the app will continue tracking mileage.
-It will then sync the data to your database when there is an internet connection.
+Unlike MileIQ, Timeero has a solid offline mode.
+Even if your team travels through areas without internet coverage or unexpectedly runs out of mobile data mid-trip, Timeero will continue to track mileage.
+When internet connection is restored, the data is then synced to your database.

 • Time tracking with geofencing and facial recognition